glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Which operating systems do you support? {#which-operating-systems-do-you-support}
 We support systems running Windows 7 or newer, and most modern variants of Linux.

-Unfortunately [despite our best efforts](https://github.com/glimpse-editor/Glimpse/issues/402), Glimpse Image Editor is not supported on MacOS.
+Unfortunately [despite our best efforts](https://github.com/glimpse-editor/Glimpse/issues/402), Glimpse Image Editor is not supported natively on MacOS.
 We recommend either running Glimpse Image Editor in a virtualized environment or sticking with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/).

 You may also be interested in trying [Seashore](https://apps.apple.com/us/app/seashore/id1448648921?mt=12), an older fork of the GNU Image Manipulation Program designed specifically for MacOS.
 While it does have fewer features, it may still be suitable for your intended use case.